b311e/templx/README.md

    pack builds/jbc/workspace/jbcBook/in
    ```

-5. Right click on the compiled file, select "Validate OOXML", then review the report.
+5. **Validate:** Right click on the compiled file, select "Validate OOXML", then review the report.
 Repeat steps 1-4 as necessary.

 6. Download the file in the `out` folder and test on your local device in Microsoft Word, Excel, or PowerPoint.